rotki/rotki/docs/api.rst

    :resjson string[optional] withdrawal_address: The withdrawal address for the validator if set.
    :resjson integer[optional] activation_timestamp: If existing this is the timestamp the validator will (or has been) activate/d.
 If not then this is a pending validator not yet fully deposited or not yet processed by the consensus layer.
    :resjson integer[optional] withdrawable_timestamp: If existing this is the timestamp the validator will (or has been) able to be completely withdrawn.
 In other words from which point on a full exit will happen next time it's skimmed by withdrawals.
 If this key exists this mean we are dealing with a validator that is exiting or has exited.
+   :resjson integer[optional] exited_timestamp: If existing this is the timestamp the validator has exited the beaconchain.

    :statuscode 200: Eth2 validator defaults successfully returned.
    :statuscode 401: User is not logged in.